RiaAsgekar/COMP47500_Assignment4/README.md

 # COMP47500 Assignment 4

-Graphs: Spell Checker using Hash Table
+ Hashing: Spell Checker using Hash Table

 This assignment involves the implementation of a spell checker using a hash table.
 The spell checker is implemented in HashTable.java, and it utilizes the hash table data structure to efficiently store and retrieve words for spell checking.